Finite temperature quantum condensations in the space of states: a new perspective for quantum annealing: Free fermions in a 1D inhomogeneous lattice

-\textit{Free fermions in a 1D inhomogeneous lattice}.
 Finite temperature condensation QPTs can be observed in a variety of physically relevant systems.
-Here, we study the case of $\Np$ spinless fermions moving in a 1D lattice with $N\geq \Np$ sites.
+Here, we study the case of $\Np$ spinless fermions in a 1D lattice with $N\geq \Np$ sites.
 Some sites, the first consecutive $\Nimp < \Np$, for simplicity, differ from the others by the presence of an attractive potential so that the Hamiltonian of the system is

 where $c_l$ is the fermionic annihilation operator on site $l$ and we choose open boundary conditions.
 The hopping parameter $\eta$ and the attractive strength $g$ are positive constants.
 Note that we are considering a system of noninteracting particles, nevertheless $H$ is the sum of two noncommuting operators as in Eq.~(\ref{H}) and we can look for a condensation QPT by varying the parameter $g$.